Pseudo-Riemannian symmetric spaces of signature (2,2)

 Having calculated $K$, it is obvious that the orbit $M=K(0)$ is the set given by (\ref{Next}).
 Obviously, $M$ is simply-connected thus isometric to $N(\kappa)$.
 It is a direct computation that the map $\iota$ is an isometry.

-If $M$ is considered as an ordinary symmetric space, the Lie algebra of its (ordinary) transvection group is isomorphic to $\fk$, see Appendix~\ref{Sext}.
+If $M$ is considered as an ordinary symmetric space, the Lie algebra of its (ordinary) transvection group is isomorphic to $\fk$, see Section~\ref{Sext}.
 Since, moreover, both $K$ and $\hat G$ are simply connected, they are isomorphic.

 The group of all extrinsic isometries is contained in the normaliser of $K$ in $\grO(V)\ltimes V$.
 Since $K$ acts transitively on $M$, each extrinsic isometry can be written as a product $f\cdot f_0$, where $f$ is a transvection and $f_0$ is an extrinsic isometry that fixes the base point $0\in M$.
 In particular, $f_0$ is a linear map.
 Since it normalises $K$, $f_0$ preserves $W:=\CC\oplus 0\oplus 0\subset \CC\oplus \RR\oplus\CC$ and therefore also $W^\perp=\CC\oplus \RR\subset \CC\oplus\RR\oplus\CC$.
 On the one-dimensional space $W^\perp/ W$ the isometry acts by $\pm1$.
 Hence $f_0$ has the block form